rvandiest/DIS-Connector/readme.md

 ## Installation

-Reference the prebuilt binary (DIS Connector.dll), or add this source code to your project.
+To use, copy the following folders to your project:

+* connector
+* decoders
+* open-dis
+* utils

 ### code examples
 #### Using the connector